JupiterOne/graph-jira/README.md

    executed in a development environment, values for these parameters are read from Node's `process.env`, loaded from `.env`.
 That file has been added to `.gitignore` to avoid commiting credentials.

+6. Edit the local `.env` file and update the following fields: a.
+JIRA_HOST: the value containing the `protocol://host.domain.tld` from prerequisites. b.
+   JIRA_API_VERSION: use the value of `3`. c.
+JIRA_USERNAME: the email id used to access tha Atlassian Jira system from prerequisites. d.
+JIRA_PASSWORD: the API token value from prerequisites. e.
+PROJECTS: can be left as `[""]` or specify a key name from prerequisites. f.
+REDACT_ISSUE_DESCRIPTIONS: can remain FALSE, unless data in the Jira descriptions is highly sensitive or other company sensitivity rating which deems it not shareable.

 ### Running the integration